 What is a “can’t miss” Summit County arts experience?

 JF: Hands down Stan Hywet.
-It is an Akron icon known as an historical home, but it is much more than that.
-The amount of different experiences available will peak anyone’s interest.
+It is an Akron icon known as a historical home, but it is much more than that.
+The number of different experiences available will pique anyone’s interest.
 You can be walking your dog, enjoying a car show, strolling the holiday lights, or attending the annual gala, the place is amazing!